nsouto/vsce-laravel-theme/README.md

 ## Supported languages

-This colour scheme ought to work with any language in Visual Studio Code, it has been specifically built and tested against languages common to development with Laravel.
+This color scheme ought to work with any language in Visual Studio Code, it has been specifically built and tested against languages common to development with Laravel.

 * PHP
 * MySQL